jimmyKodar/Tetris/DEV_JOURNAL.md

 ## Whats next?

-- SIDEMOVMENT COLLISION STILL BROKEN:
-  - if you move sidways you can intersect with frozen blocks if the collision is corner vs corner.
-- Side movment: Minor issue, holding down the keys has a lag to is, the browser has a delay before it triggers repeat on a held down key. a toggle would feel nicer.
 - Add block rotation
 - remove full rows
 - start pause reset buttons
 - score counter
 - save score to file
 - check that all loops work for arbitrary game board sizes.
 But not important.
+- Side movment: Minor issue, holding down the keys has a lag to is, the browser has a delay before it triggers repeat on a held down key. a toggle would feel nicer.
 - When finished: Good follow-up project would be to add more rendering options

   - ASCII